7 min read

-Summer is here, and it brings with it much awaited sunshine, the smell of freshly mowed grass and some much needed downtime!
-For some businesses, the approaching summer translates to a slow and lean period.
+Summer is here- which means sunshine, the smell of freshly mowed grass, and some much-needed downtime is right around the corner.
+But as a business owner, it's much more than that.
+For some, the approaching summer translates to a slow and lean period.
+For others, business is booming.

 This is the time of year that everyone is looking to take some time off.
 Some of your employees have already made (or are in the process of making) vacation plans that include a week or more of Paid Time Off (PTO).